 Beef Rendang

-from ‘the new Mrs Lee Cookbook’
+‘the new Mrs Lee Cookbook’ Ingredients:1 onion

 600g beef shin